Swvla/docs/resources/guidelines/testing/Differentiator-Clusters.md

 * Cluster 4: Your extension is based on the app system and offers meaningful use cases that cannot be replicated with other comparable extensions.

+## An example of how the clusters are applied

+* You build an app: We check your app with other apps from the store to see if we already have similar ones.
+We use clusters 1 & 2 for this.
+One of these clusters with the respective conditions must be fulfilled so that it offers added value for Shopware store.

+* If no app is found, we compare your app with plugins using clusters 3 & 4.

+* You build a plugin: We check your plugin with other plugins from the store to see if we already have similar ones.
+We use clusters 1 & 2 for this.

 ## Examples of meaningful use of the Shopware standard

 * Uses custom fields instead of own tables.
 This facilitates data management and querying and avoids inconsistencies or conflicts with the Shopware data model.